Bloaiza1313/QR_Code_Generator/README.md

-# QR_Code_Generator
 Creates a QR code image from any text or URL you type in.
+Language: Python.
+Library: qrcode, Pillow.